Paul A. Hagstrom, Chair

 Topics include the choice of the form of labor compensation (e.g., fixed wage, salary, piece rates and other forms of pay for performance), the effects on firm performance of employee involvement programs (e.g., self-directed teams) and of financial participation schemes (e.g., profit sharing and employee stock ownership) and the level and structure of executive compensation and corporate governance.
 As well as reviewing the existing literature of these topics, students will carry out their own econometric analyses of data.
 Prerequisite, 265 or consent of instructor, and 275.
 This course is intendend for those fulfilling the senior project requirement.
 Not open to students who have taken 462.
 Maximum enrollment, 12.
 Pliskin.

 An advanced treatment of selected topics of current interest in macroeconomics.
 Theoretical and empirical approaches to explaining recent recessions and trends in economic growth, unemployment, inflation and income inequality, with a focus on the recent global recession.
-Prerequisite, 265, 275, 285 and Math 113, or consent of instructor.
+Prerequisite, 265, 275, 285.
 This course is intended for those fulfilling the senior project requirement.
 Not open to students who have430.
 Maximum enrollment, 12.
+Georges.

 506S Economic Growth.